Check out a few easy things you can do to help make your emails better for mobile.

 5. Use large font sizes

 Teeny tiny fonts (like 10 or 11 pixels) are microscopic on some mobile devices.
-You don't want your readers having to squint and scroll and magnify when they're looking at your email.
+You don't want your readers having to squint and scroll and magnify when they're looking at your email on mobile.
 To make it easier, use fonts in the 14 pixels to the 22-pixel range.

 In general, larger text is good for readers on all devices, including laptops and desktop computers and will make your messages easier to read.